-This section includes a description of the anticipated effects of YCWA's proposed Project, which includes YCWA's proposed PM&E measures (Appendix E2) on land use.
-The section is divided into the following areas: 1) effects of construction-related activities; 2) effects of continued Project O&M.
+This section includes a description of the anticipated effects of YCWA's proposed Project, which includes YCWA's proposed PM&E measures (Appendix E3) on land use.
+The section is divided into the following areas: 1) effects on land use; 2) effects on fires; and 3) effects on roads.